Signatures of infinite randomness in transport properties of disordered spin chains: Numerical Results

 In order to implement this procedure, a choice must be made of how to regularize the delta function in Eq.~\eqref{eq:sigma2} (the ``inside'' delta function), in close analogy to what was done in the analytical calculations.
 The simplest possible choice, a uniform box, generates a finite fraction of $\sigma$'s that are identically zero if the sum over delta functions has zero support in some frequency range (see Fig.~\ref{fig:delta_schemes} and the discussion there).
 As we will see, this inevitably happens at sufficiently low energy scales.
 This is inconvenient for, e.g., the calculation of the geometric average, which is then identically zero.
 This can be avoided, however, with the use of a smooth function, e.g., a Lorentzian.
 Thus, when the local gap is equal to the running cutoff in Eq.~\eqref{eq:sigma2}, $\alpha_{\tilde{S},k}K_j=\Omega$, we could use

-where, as discussed in Section~\ref{sec:Conductivity-distribution}, $b\sim\omega$.
+where, as discussed in Section~\ref{sec:Conductivity-distribution}, $b= \Lambda \omega$, where $\Lambda$ is a constant.
 However, due to the multiplicative structure of renormalizations in second-order perturbation theory, it is much more natural to work with a logarithmic running energy scale $\Gamma_{\omega}=\ln\left(\frac{\Omega_{0}}{\omega}\right)$, rather than with $\omega$ itself~\cite{fisher94-xxz}.
 This leads us to consider using instead